Highlights of the Program

 - Translating hydrogen occurrence, pressure, and migration uncertainty into robust well design decisions

-- Propagating uncertainty through well engineering workflows to strengthening drilling and storage plans
+- Propagating uncertainty through well engineering workflows to strengthen drilling and storage plans

-- Refining well designs in real time during operations while defining safe operating envelopes
+- Refining well designs in real time during operations while establishing safe operating envelopes

 Q&A SESSION ON SAFE OPERATING ENVELOPES FOR H2 WELLS